toybreaker/jeancouteau/_posts/2012-02-01-the-dirty-tricks-of-balinese-love.md

 They have begun to “construct” love.
 These western traditions are imposed on them from the outside, through modern media.

-Probably more young Balinese people know about St. Valentine or Romeo and Juliet than about the love story of Salya, a warrior hero from the Mahabharata and his (of course) beautiful wife Satyawati.
+Probably more young Balinese people know about St. Valentine or Romeo and Juliet than about the love story of _Salya_, a warrior hero from the Mahabharata and his (of course) beautiful wife Satyawati.

 However, there are still quite a few of them who know the kind of stories I am about to tell below.

-The best way to enter the topic is probably not to talk about Salya.
+The best way to enter the topic is probably not to talk about _Salya_.

 This is for a very simple reason; he swore faithfulness to his wife, something which is not so common in Bali.